Who Is Visiting My Site blog header image

 How knowing who visits your site helps marketing teams

-Good marketing isn't about instincts.
-It's about data.
+A strong marketing strategy isn't based on instincts.
+It's built on data.

-• Find new opportunities: View who visits your website and where they are located.
-This can help you discover, for example, that a lot of folks from Germany are visiting your site.
-If you don't already offer a German landing page, it might be time to!
+• Spotting new opportunities: View who visits your website and where they are located.
+This can help you discover, for example, that you are getting a lot of website visits from leads in France.
+If you don't already offer a French-language landing page, it might be time to!

-• Power account-based marketing campaigns: Understanding which companies are already aware of your solution can help you find accounts to focus on, and track their response to your campaigns.
+• Powering account-based marketing campaigns: Metrics on which companies are already aware of your solution can help you find accounts to focus on and track how they respond to your campaigns and SEO activities.

-• Better track campaign performance: Leadfeeder's Acquisition filter can help track how well your campaigns perform.
-For example, you can see how many leads a PPC campaign brings in or how much organic traffic increases — and then follow those leads through the conversion funnel.
+• Tracking campaign performance more effectively: Leadfeeder's Acquisition Filters help track how well your campaigns perform.
+For example, you can see how many potential customers a PPC campaign brings in or how much organic traffic increases — and then follow those leads through the conversion funnel.

 Leadfeeder customer xGrowth works with IT and tech companies to develop ABM campaigns.
 They were having trouble providing the type of in-depth data their clients needed to develop effective strategies.